-Many travelers are keen to travel to the Philippines in June, but what is it like?
+Many travelers are keen to visit the Philippines in June, but what is traveling there at this time of year really like?
 Does it rain?
 Is it crowded?
 How about prices?
-For us, June is a transition month, as the change from the dry season to the rainy season usually happens across much of the country, but this does not occur on a particular day nor is it an exact science.
-Therefore, it is also a quiet time with contained prices.
+June is a transitional month, as much of the country gradually shifts from the dry season to the rainy season.
+However, this does not happen on a specific date, nor is it an exact science.
+This also makes it a quieter time of year, with generally lower prices.

-We won’t ramble on; throughout this article you’ll find everything you need to know about what it’s like to travel to the Philippines in June, as well as tips and recommendations to prepare your adventure.
+We won’t keep you waiting: throughout this article, you’ll find everything you need to know about traveling to the Philippines in June, along with tips and recommendations to help you plan your adventure.

 Can you travel to the Philippines in June 2026?

 Absolutely!
-You can travel to the Philippines in June 2026 and with nothing particularly noteworthy to keep in mind.
-You can read more in the requirements for traveling to the Philippines and, as you know, we always advise having travel insurance for the Philippines.
-By clicking this link you have a 5% discount for yours.
+You can travel to the Philippines in June 2026 without any major concerns.
+You can find more information in our guide to the entry requirements for the Philippines and, as always, we recommend taking out travel insurance for the Philippines.
+Follow this link to get 5% off your policy.

-Not only that, there are no restrictions within the country and everything is operating completely normally.
+There are no restrictions on traveling within the country either, and everything is running as normal.

-On another note, the exchange rate of the Philippine peso against the euro and the dollar is at historic highs, which means your money will go much further.
+Another advantage is that the euro and the US dollar are currently very strong against the Philippine peso, which means your money will go much further.
 Enjoy!

 What is the weather in the Philippines like in June?

-Although we are not meteorologists, in When to travel to the Philippines we take this subject seriously and, in fact, we spend a large part of the year analyzing when and how the rains arrive around the country.
-Here we give you a brief summary, but you should know that in the Philippine archipelago there are two seasons:
+Although we are not meteorologists, we take this subject seriously.
+In fact, we spend much of the year monitoring when and where the rains arrive across the country, as you can see in our guide to the best time to visit the Philippines.
+Here’s a brief overview, but first you should know that the Philippine archipelago has two main seasons:

-• The dry season or dry season: which goes roughly from November to May.
-This is also divided in two: the cooler period (from October to May) and the hottest or summer (from March to May).
+• The dry season, which runs roughly from November to May.
+This is also divided into two periods: the cooler period (from October to May) and the hottest period, known locally as summer (from March to May).

-But to complicate things further, the Philippines has 4 or 6 climate zones in which these seasons occur at different times of the year and with varying intensity.
-The clearest example is Mindanao and the southeastern coast of Leyte and Samar, where the rainy season is from November to May, that is, the opposite of Luzon, Central Visayas and Palawan.
-You can see it more graphically here:
+To complicate things further, the Philippines has four or six climate zones in which these seasons occur at different times of the year and with varying intensity.
+The clearest examples are Mindanao and the southeastern coastlines of Leyte and Samar, where the rainy season runs from November to May—the opposite of the usual pattern in Luzon, the Central Visayas and Palawan.
+You can see this more clearly in the graphic below:

 map of climatic areas in the Philippines

-The word “approximately” we used above makes complete sense if you are thinking of traveling to the Philippines in June.
-It is at this time of year when the southwest monsoon (Habagat) fully makes its appearance, prevailing over the northeast wind (Amihan).
-This, as you can imagine, does not happen all at once nor on a particular day.
-In fact, sometimes it even happens over the course of May.
+The word “approximately” is particularly important when discussing travel to the Philippines in June.
+This is the time of year when the southwest monsoon (Habagat) usually sets in, replacing the northeast monsoon (Amihan) as the dominant weather pattern.
+As you can imagine, this does not happen all at once or on a particular day.
+In fact, the transition sometimes begins as early as May.

-On the other hand, if we use “approximately” or “usually” it is because the Philippines has a tropical climate.
-This gives it its wonderful vegetation, among other things, but it also means that downpours are frequent at any time of year.
-For example, unlike in southern Spain where rain is rare in July and August, in the Philippines it is super common for it to rain for a while on any date.
+We use words such as “approximately” and “usually” because the Philippines has a tropical climate.
+This is one of the reasons the country has such lush vegetation, but it also means that downpours are frequent at any time of year.
+For example, unlike in destinations with reliably dry summers, a brief spell of rain can occur in the Philippines at any time of year.

 Temperatures in the Philippines in June

 The first thing you need to know is that it is hot in the Philippines at any time of year, with the hottest months being April and May.
 In June, temperatures have already started to drop, so highs are around 30–32ºC and lows are around 23–24ºC.
-Of course, these drop in more mountainous areas such as Batad, Baguio or Sagada.
+Of course, temperatures are lower in mountainous areas such as Batad, Baguio or Sagada.

 In general, the heat in the Philippines is quite bearable, especially if you get away from the big cities.
-From our experience, it is possible to sleep comfortably with air conditioning and explore the islands with breathable clothing.
-Even so, if you are thinking of traveling to the Philippines in June, as we tell you in “The Philippines Packing List: What to bring”, do not forget to bring some warm clothing because the air conditioning on transport is infernal.
+In our experience, air-conditioned accommodation makes it easy to sleep comfortably, while lightweight, breathable clothing is ideal for exploring the islands.
+Even so, if you are thinking of traveling to the Philippines in June, as we explain in our guide “The Philippines Packing List: What to Bring,” do not forget to bring a light layer, as the air conditioning on buses, ferries and planes can be freezing.

-If one of the main reasons for traveling to this Asian corner is to enjoy the sea, you will be glad to know that the water temperature is around 26–29ºC.
-In general, there is not much wind, so the conditions for snorkeling or diving in the Philippines are good.
+If one of your main reasons for visiting this part of Asia is to enjoy the sea, you will be glad to know that the water temperature is around 26–29ºC.
+Winds are generally light, so conditions are generally good for snorkeling and diving in the Philippines.

-To make it clearer, take a look at the comparison of temperatures and rainfall in the main tourist destinations in the Philippines in June and July:
+For a clearer picture, take a look at this comparison of temperatures and rainfall in the main tourist destinations in the Philippines in June and July:

 Is June the rainy season in the Philippines?

-We would love to be able to answer this question categorically, but it is impossible to give you a particular guideline.
-As we told you above, June is a transition month, so anything can happen.
-Even so, many meteorologists already include it within the rainy season, so it could indeed rain more in Luzon, Palawan and Central Visayas.
+We would love to give you a straightforward answer, but unfortunately, there is no definitive one.
+As we mentioned above, June is a transition month, so conditions can vary considerably.
+Even so, many meteorologists consider it part of the rainy season, so you may experience more rain in Luzon, Palawan and the Central Visayas.

-We repeat that being the rainy season does not mean it will rain all day or that it will always be cloudy.
-The Philippines has a tropical climate and in a single day you can get 3 downpours and the rest of the day enjoy splendid sunshine.
-Honestly, we would not go crazy, although we understand your concern.
+It is worth repeating that the rainy season does not mean it will rain all day or that it will always be cloudy.
+The Philippines has a tropical climate and, in a single day, you might experience three downpours and enjoy splendid sunshine for the rest of the day.
+Honestly, we wouldn’t worry too much, although we completely understand why you might be concerned.

-If you have searched what it is like to travel to the Philippines in June, it is because the word “typhoon” has crossed your mind at some point.
-On an annual scale, the month with the lowest probability of typhoons is May, while August tends to be the most active in this respect.
-June would fall within the possible times for this phenomenon to appear, but as you can see it is not the most common month.
+If you have been researching what it is like to travel to the Philippines in June, the possibility of a typhoon has probably crossed your mind.
+Over the course of the year, May is the month with the lowest likelihood of typhoons, while August tends to be the most active month.
+Typhoons can occur in June, but it is not usually one of the most active months.

 Even so, we always recommend following the PAGASA Facebook page, the official meteorological agency of the Philippines.
-They are the ones who issue notices of typhoons or low-pressure systems roughly 6–7 days in advance.
-Meteorologist Robert Speta also provides very detailed reports when these types of phenomena occur.
+It provides updates on typhoons and low-pressure systems several days in advance.
+Meteorologist Robert Speta also provides very detailed reports when these types of weather systems develop.

-While it is very unlikely that you will be affected by a typhoon, follow local recommendations if you have not been able to move away from the impact area and, of course, travel with good travel insurance for the Philippines.
+While it is very unlikely that you will be affected by a typhoon, follow the advice of local authorities if you are unable to leave the affected area and, of course, travel with good travel insurance for the Philippines.

 Malapascua, Philippines in June

-You will find other festivals like these: Baratagan Festival (Puerto Princesa), Parada ng Lechon Festival (Balayan), Lechonan sa Baroy Festival (Baroy), Tabak Festival (Tabaco City), Naliyagan Festival (Prosperidad), Gotad ad Ifugao (Lagawe), Pinyasan Festival (Daet), Pili Festival (Sorsogon), Payuhwan Festival (Basco) and Piat Sambali Festival (Piat), Empanada Festival (Batac).
+Other festivals held in June include Baratagan Festival (Puerto Princesa), Parada ng Lechon Festival (Balayan), Lechonan sa Baroy Festival (Baroy), Tabak Festival (Tabaco City), Naliyagan Festival (Prosperidad), Gotad ad Ifugao (Lagawe), Pinyasan Festival (Daet), Pili Festival (Sorsogon), Payuhwan Festival (Basco), Piat Sambali Festival (Piat) and Empanada Festival (Batac).

-If you are excited to swim with the whale shark in the Philippines, you should know that the season to see them in Puerto Princesa has usually already begun.
+If you are hoping to swim with whale sharks in the Philippines, you will be pleased to know that whale shark season in Puerto Princesa is usually already underway.

 Our experience living and traveling in the Philippines in June